 4. Scrum’s benefits

 The first benefits of Scrum are to be agile.
-Project developed with Scrum process has no fixed deadline or requirement, but defined when coming in practical developments.
+A project developed with the Scrum process has no fixed deadline or requirement but defined when coming in practical developments.
 Scrum development results in flexible product distribution: product content delivered is flexible based on actual usage.